ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/additional_fields.rst

 Combine the "tql" and "fields" Query Parameters
 ===============================================

-You can combine the ``tql`` and ``fields`` query parameters in a single API request, allowing you to filter results using ThreatConnect Query Language (TQL) and include additional fields in the response.
+You can combine the ``tql`` and ``fields`` query parameters in a single API request, allowing you to `filter results using ThreatConnect Query Language (TQL) <https://docs.threatconnect.com/en/latest/rest_api/v3/filter_results.html>`_ and include additional fields in the API response.

-For example, the following request will retrieve data for all Indicators with a Threat Rating greater than or equal to 4 and include data for Tags and Attributes added to each Indicator in the response.
-Note that the TQL string included in the request's URL is encoded.
+For example, the following request will retrieve data for all Indicators with a Threat Rating greater than or equal to 4 and include data for Tags and Attributes added to each Indicator in the API response.
+Note that the TQL string included in the request URL is encoded.

 .. code::

   GET /v3/indicators?tql=rating%20GEQ%204&fields=tags&fields=attributes

 .. note::
-    Depending on the tool you are using to interact with the ThreatConnect API, it may be necessary to encode the URL in your request manually if it includes query parameters.
-For example, some tools may accept ``/v3/indicators?tql=ownerName GEQ 4&fields=tags&fields=attributes`` as a valid request URL and encode it automatically, while others may require you to encode the request's URL manually.
-If you send a request with query parameters and a 401 Unauthorized error is returned, verify whether the URL in your request is encoded properly for the API tool you are using.
+    Depending on the tool you are using to interact with the ThreatConnect API, it may be necessary to encode the request URL manually if it includes query parameters.
+For example, some tools may accept ``/v3/indicators?tql=ownerName GEQ 4&fields=tags&fields=attributes`` as a valid request URL and encode it automatically, while others may require you to encode the request URL manually.
+If you send a request with query parameters and a **401 Unauthorized** error is returned, verify whether the request URL is encoded properly for the API tool you are using.